lxc/linuxcontainers.org/content/lxc/security.md

 LXC upstream is happy to help track such security issue and get in touch with the Linux kernel community
 to have them resolved as quickly as possible.

+# Potential DoS attacks
+LXC doesn't pretend to prevent DoS attacks by default.
+When running multiple untrusted containers or when allowing untrusted users to run containers, one should keep a few things in mind and update their configuration accordingly:

+## Cgroup limits
+LXC inherits cgroup limits from its parent, on my Linux distribution, there are no real limits set.
+As a result, a user in a container can reasonably easily DoS the host by running a fork bomb,
+by using all the system's memory or creating network interfaces until the kernel runs out of memory.

+This can be mitigated by either setting the relevant lxc.cgroup configuration entries (memory, cpu and pids)
+or by making sure that the parent user is placed in appropriately configured cgroups at login time.

+## User limits
+As with cgroups, the parent's limit is inherited so unprivileged containers cannot have ulimits set to values
+higher than their parent.

+However there is one thing that's worth keeping in mind, ulimits are as they name suggest, tied to a uid at the kernel level.
+That's a global kernel uid, not a uid inside a user namespace.

+That means that if two containers share through identical or overlapping id maps, a common kernel uid, then they also share limits,
+meaning that a user in a first container can effectively DoS the same user in another container.

+To prevent this, untrusted users or containers ought to have entirely separate id maps (ideally of 65536 uids and gids each).

+## Shared network bridges
+LXC sets up basic level 2 connectivity for its containers.
+As a convenience it also provides one default bridge on the system.

+As a container connected to a bridge can transmit any level 2 traffic that it wishes, it can effectively do MAC or IP spoofing on the bridge.

+When running untrusted containers or when allowing untrusted users to run containers, one should ideally create one bridge per user or per
+group of untrusted containers and configure /etc/lxc/lxc-usernet such that users may only use the bridges that they have been allocated.

 # Reporting security issues
 To ensure security issues can be fixed as quickly as possible and simultaneously
 in all Linux distributions, issues should be reported either: